markusressel/raspyrfm-client/README.rst

     })

 **Note** that the **keys always need to be a** :code:`string`.
+The second one is the recommended one as it will often result in a much more readable source code.

 For our Brennenstuhl device it would look like this: